Adeyronxx/Crowdfunding/README.md

 4. Lastly, we had to determine the amount needed to reach the funding goals on the live campaigns.

 <img width="624" alt="Screenshot 2022-11-05 at 7 02 28 PM" src="https://user-images.githubusercontent.com/109445468/200147793-3419456c-9b52-4da2-828f-a90bd3c0eb1a.png">

+# Summary

+In conclusion, we are clearly able to see the names and email information for the backers of each campaign.
+This will make reaching out to them and informing them of the amount remaining to reach the pledged goal easier.